Genetic Condition Support

-How you can find support for your genetic condition or that of a loved one.
+How can you find genetic condition support for yourself or a loved one?

 I found out I had Asphyxiating Thoracic Syndrome, also known as Jeune Syndrome, when I was 13 years old.
 I was so overwhelmed with this information that I decided to ignore my diagnosis and thus, conceal my visible difference until I was 26 years old.
 I was able to do so in part because my condition is very mild, everything else except my 4th short toes on both of my feet look “normal.”
 To a geneticist eye, however, I have short limbs and arms.
 I get bad knee pain after a long flight or while driving long distances, because airplane chairs and car pedals are made using “average” human measurements, an average to which I am an outlier.

 People diagnosed with Jeune may also develop high blood pressure, liver disease, pancreatic cysts, dental abnormalities and retinal disease, leading to night blindness and/or tunnel vision.
 I do not have any of these diagnoses and because of this, part of me felt like I had no place joining the disability community.
 The other part of me was very aware of the ableism that exists in our society, so I wasn’t particularly drawn to include myself in this definition.
 It wasn’t until I read Unspeakable Conversations by Harriet McBryde Johnson: “for those of us with a congenital condition, disability shapes all we are”.
 I don’t remember a life post-Jeune, I was born with Jeune and the only life I know, even if I didn’t know the exact name of my diagnosis, even if by law I do not have a disability, is with this genetic condition.